beta6nine9/zabbix_rsm/automated-tests/framework/README-simple-checks.md

 Running tests
 =============

-Being in the test framework directory, execute all the Simple Check tests:
+In order to run all the simple check test cases run the following command:

     automated-tests/framework/run-tests.pl --skip-build --test-case-dir automated-tests/test-cases/simple-check